-As leaders and administrators, you can use 15Five to drive your company's objectives forward.
-This article shares some best practices for managing your company's goals, or objectives, in 15Five.
+As HR leaders or 15Five account administrators, you can use 15Five to drive your company's objectives forward.
+There are two ways to track "goals" in 15Five: Priorities on 15Five check-ins and the Objectives feature.
+This article shares some best practices for managing your company's goals in 15Five.

 Priorities and Objectives can both be used to set goals in 15Five.
 Priorities are short-term goals or tasks that follow the cadence of 15Five reporting.
 The Objectives feature in 15Five uses the OKR (Objectives and Key Results) Methodology which is a framework for defining and tracking business objectives and their outcomes.
 Objectives are long term goals.
 In 15Five you can have company-wide, department, individual, and self-development objectives.
 For more information on the Objectives and Key Results methodology please see Methodology Explained: OKRs from our Success Center and OKR Methodology from our Science pages.